 These images show how LaTeX typesets the “wrong” and “right” examples in Computer Modern and Times fonts—not as dramatic, but still bad, especially around the f:

-Type vertical bars as | for absolute values, but as
+Type vertical bars as |

-\mid for set comprehensions. \mid adds required
+for set comprehensions. \mid

 spacing.

-| X | \(S = \{x | |x| < 5\}\) |
+X | \(S = \{x | |x| < 5\}\) |

 → | S = {x||x| < 5} |

-| ✔ | \(S = \{x \mid |x| < 5\}\) |
+✔ | \(S = \{x \mid |x| < 5\}\) |

 → | S = {x | |x| < 5} |